magicmyco/magicmyco.github.io/docs/_posts/2024/08/2024-08-22-inoculation.md

 * Laminar Flow Hood
 * Still Air Box

-Using a Laminar flow hood is ideal, but they can be very expensive.
-A still air box on the other hand is much cheaper and can be bought or built out of a large sterilite tub.
-I have done both and personally recommend buying a still air box rather than building as they offer better visibility and are easier to work with.
+A Laminar flow hood is ideal, but it can be very expensive.
+A still air box on the other hand is much cheaper and can be bought or built out of a large Sterilite tub.
+I have done both and recommend buying a still air box rather than building one as they offer better visibility and are easier to work with.
 However, if you are on a tight budget building your own will work fine.

 <img src="/assets/images/laminar-flow-hood.jpg" alt="Laminar Flow Hood" width="200"/>